MA Chinese-English TranslationFind a programme

 Funding and studentship opportunities are listed on the Faculty of Arts funding pages.

 Further information on funding for prospective UK, EU and international postgraduate students.

-During the first semester, you will study five core units.
-In the second semester, there is one further core unit plus a 15,000-word dissertation.
-The dissertation takes the form of either an extended translation plus commentary, or a research-based dissertation.
-The supervision process gives students time to formulate their ideas and plan their approach, as for many this will be the most substantial piece of extended writing they have undertaken.
-In addition to the two core units, you will choose from a variety of optional units, which in past years have included units on subtitling, video game localisation and interpreting for business.
+During the first semester, you will study four core units, including Theories of Translation, Applied Translation, Introduction to Liaison Interpreting, and Advanced English for Translation Skills.
+In the second semester, there is one further core unit in practical translation plus a 15,000-word dissertation.
+In addition to the core units, you will choose from a variety of optional units, which in past years have included units on subtitling, CAT tools, video game localisation and interpreting for business.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Chinese-English Translation.

 An upper second-class honours degree (or international equivalent) in Chinese Studies, or equivalent.
 Applicants may be required to do a translation test as part of the application process.
 Non-traditional qualifications/routes may also be considered.